Thunder Baseball 2022 - What to Expect

 We appreciate your interest in our program.
-While 2020 has been anything but a typical year, we will do our best to lay out how we expect the next year to go – and ask for your patience as things certainly change.
+On this page, we'll do our best to lay out how we expect the next year to go

 We conduct a “pro-style” baseball tryout, modified to reflect the age of the players.
 This includes evaluations of each player’s running speed, throwing accuracy and strength, and skill at fielding, hitting, and where applicable, pitching.
 Players are evaluated by a range of coaches, board members, and other members of our organization.

 For tryouts at Liberty H.S., please bring tennis shoes or turfs, as well as plastic cleats.
 No metal cleats, sunflower seeds, or gum are allowed at this facility.

 We plan to begin making offers shortly after tryouts, but with the need for makeup tryouts, etc., don’t draw conclusions from the fact that you do not immediately receive a call.
 However, the fluid nature of the process means that if your child receives an offer to join a Thunder Baseball team, the coaches will expect a response within 24 hours.
 We know this is both an exciting and stressful time of the year, and are committed to handling the process as quickly and transparently as possible.
 If you have not heard from the Thunder and are contemplating an offer from another organization, feel free to contact the applicable coach for an update.

 Individual teams will be officially announced at https://ohio-thunder.com/teams as soon as they have been formed.
 Average roster size is 10-12 players.

 If you were given an offer to join a Thunder team and you accept a roster spot, you will be expected to pay a non-refundable $300 deposit within 72 hours of your acceptance.
 This deposit will be credited towards your final fees.